 Samuel McIntire: Hamilton Hall on Chestnut Street was designed by the great Salem architect-woodcarver, Samuel McIntire.
 Two of his finest residential masterpieces can be seen at 128 Essex Street (the Gardner-Pingree House, 1804), and 80 Federal Street (the Peirce-Nichols House, 1782).
 Both are owned by the Peabody Essex Museum.
 (1757-1811)

 Thomas Watson: Alexander Graham Bell’s famous assistant, Thomas Watson, was born, raised and educated in Salem.
 He would play a major role in the development of the telephone company and would be granted 60 patents related to telephonic equipment.
 Bell himself lived in Salem from 1873-1876, and gave the first public demonstration of the telephone at the former Lyceum Hall on Church Street in 1877.
 (1854-1934)

 Sarah Parker Remond and Charles Lenox Remond: Two of the most important African Americans in the national abolitionist movement in the mid-19th century, the Remonds grew up in Salem.

-Wayne Millner: Millner attended Salem High School and had a successful career with the Washington Redskins.
-He was inducted into the Pro Football Hall of Fame in Canton, Ohio in 1968.
+Wayne Millner: The one time Salem High School football star (1926-8) went on to play at the University of Notre Dame, where he was a two-time All-American, and the Washington Redskins.
+The two-way end was inducted into the Pro Football Hall of Fame in 1968.
+(1913-1976)